Michal-Radomski/variousFiles/README.md

 24. TS: decorators, mixins and abstract class exercises

-25. Design Patterns in React and Node
+25. Design Patterns in React and Node/Express